mtozzo/achievers-api-tutorial/tutorial/step8.md

 # React Powered Achievers API App tutorial

-This step will focus on bringing all of the user input together in on our App.
+This step will focus on bringing all of the user input together in the App.

-As noted by [the React documentation](https://reactjs.org/docs/forms.html), forms work a little differently in React.
-First we try adding a handler for the `Form` component references in our `Main` component:
+As noted by [the React documentation](https://reactjs.org/docs/forms.html), forms work differently in React.
+First, try adding a handler for the `Form` component references in your `Main` component, along with the `handleSubmit()` method declaration:

 ###### src/Main.js